Partnership Firm

 Registration Process of a Partnership Firm

-Apply for a PAN card in the name of the firm.
+• Apply for PAN in the firm’s name

 Step 4: Open Bank Account

-Open a current bank account in the firm’s name.
+• Open a current account in the firm’s name

 Taxation of a Partnership Firm